pprachas/ABC_dataset/Graph/README.md

 # Graph codes

 This directory contains code for to obtain graphs used in the manuscript. **Note that only networkx graphs are generated here.
-Code to preprocess and prepare the networkx graphs for the ML model are in the fold ML.** If the json files are obtained from the dataset, then look at section Json Files.
+Code to preprocess and prepare the networkx graphs for the ML model are in the folder named "ML".** If the json files are obtained from the dataset, then look at section Json Files.

 ## Graph generation from image (graph_gen.py)